cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 Copying files using WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start a new WinSCP connection and by clicking on the *Advanced* button, in
+Start a new WinSCP connection by clicking on the *Advanced* button, in
-*SSH->Authentication* section provide your Putty key file.
-Next on the main
+*SSH->Authentication* section provide your *Putty key* file.
+Next, on the main
-section fill *User* and *Name server* with proper values to start a new connection
+section fill *User* and *Name server* fields with proper values to start a new connection
 as shown in figure:

 .. image:: /_static/img/winscp_conf.png